Sustainable cloud servers: what is green cloud storage?

 As mentioned earlier, server virtualisation is a key strategy for maximising resource utilisation and therefore reducing the total number of servers and storage devices needed.
 If cloud hosting providers want to lessen their environmental impact, they should decrease their energy consumption by investing in hardware and software that eliminates inefficiencies.
 Strategies such as frequency scaling can also improve the energy efficiency of data centre equipment.

-Looking for reliable, eco-friendly cloud hosting in the UK?
+Looking for reliable, eco-friendly server hosting in the UK?
 We consistently invest in cutting-edge green technology to improve sustainability without compromising on server performance.

-Our data centres are powered by 100% renewables.
-We use offshore wind and biofuel to generate our electricity, which are incredibly reliable sources of energy.
-This means we can implement green strategies while still offering the same high-quality services like cloud storage and web hosting.
+Our data centres are powered by 100% renewable energy, and they also deliver a best-in-class power usage effectiveness (PUE) of 1.3 or less.
+We use solar panels, offshore wind and biofuel to generate our electricity, which are incredibly reliable sources of energy.
+This means we can implement green strategies while still offering the same high-quality services like web hosting with 99.99% uptime.

-Want to learn more about our green data centres and cloud hosting services?
-Talk to our sales team today to discover our green cloud hosting deals and discuss the best cloud services for your business.
+Want to learn more about our green data centres and sustainable hosting services?
+Talk to our sales team today to discover our green hosting deals (including eco-friendly VPS hosting) and discuss the best hosting, email and domain services for your business.